genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 !!! warning "Only template attribute can be used as a custom linking attribute."

-This provides flexibility in how data is associated, but it is recommended to include the SampleSourceID column for consistent referencing and linking samples metadata files with additional data types like libraries and preparations.
+This provides flexibility in how data is associated, but it is recommended to include the Sample SourceID column for consistent referencing and linking samples metadata files with additional data types like libraries and preparations.

 Data can be linked to Library or Preparation metadata by using **Library ID** and **Preparation ID**.

 <figure markdown="span">
 ![Link Data](quick-start-images/linking-data.png)
 <figcaption>Select an experimental data file.
-The data must include a column to be linked to the sample metadata file (typically the <strong>SampleSource ID</strong>)</figcaption>
+The data must include a column to be linked to the sample metadata file (typically the <strong>Sample Source ID</strong>)</figcaption>
 </figure>

-The selected files will be scanned to find an appropriate link (typically the **SampleSource ID** column) and the uploading will automatically begin.
+The selected files will be scanned to find an appropriate link (typically the **Sample Source ID** column) and the uploading will automatically begin.

 <figure markdown="span">